 Color ‘s healing powers can transcend wardrobe and home.
 Everything that surrounds us brings us emotion because of its color.
 Our nail polish, our toothbrush, our food choices are all affected.
 Select a plate full of greens, yellows and reds and you’re likely getting tons more vitamins than a plate full of browns.
 Select a hot red convertible and you’re telling the world you’re racy and confident.

 Use Color Therapy Month as a time to explore and have fun.
-Make a color party, event or rainbow dinner.
-To learn more about the psychology, symbolism and meaning of colors.
+Make a color party, event or rainbow dinner or learn more about the psychology, symbolism and meaning of color.